Skip to main content

 Introduction

-Multiple methods can be used to investigate the denaturation of a protein.
+Multiple methods can be used to investigate protein denaturation.
 These include UV, fluorescence, CD, and viscosity measurements.
-In all these methods, the dependent variable (y) is measured as a function of the independent variable, which is often temperature (for thermal denaturation curves) or denaturant (such as urea, guanidine hydrochloride) concentration.
+In all these methods, the dependent variable (y) is measured as a function of the independent variable, which is often temperature (for thermal denaturation curves) or denaturant concentration (such as urea or guanidine hydrochloride).
 From these curves, we want to calculate the standard free energy of unfolding (ΔGO) for the protein (for the reaction N ↔ D).
 It is relatively easy to calculate if the denaturation curves show a sigmoidal, cooperative transition from the native to the denatured state, indicating a two-state transition.
 The dependent variable can also be normalized to show fractional denaturation (fD).
 An idealized denaturation curve is shown below in Figure \(\PageIndex{1}\).

-A more realistic denaturation curve might show a small linear change in the dependent variable (fluorescence intensity, for example) for temperature or denaturant concentrations well before the major unfolding transition and above those at which it is unfolded.
+A more realistic denaturation curve might show a small linear change in the dependent variable (fluorescence intensity, for example) with temperature or denaturant concentration, well before the major unfolding transition and above the concentration at which it is unfolded.
 In these cases, the mathematical analyses presented at the end are required.

 Denaturation with urea or guanidine hydrochloride